 Hong Kong leader Carrie Lam announces ban on face masks

-HONG KONG: Hong Kong leader Carrie Lam announced on Friday (Oct 4) an emergency law to ban face masks from Saturday, in a dramatic move intended to quell escalating violence in the Chinese-ruled city.
+HONG KONG: Hong Kong leader Carrie Lam announced on Friday (Oct 4) an emergency law to ban protesters from wearing face masks from Saturday, in a dramatic move intended to quell escalating violence in the city.

 Mrs Lam said during a news conference that the ban will be introduced under a law that allows authorities to "make any regulations whatsoever" in the public interest.